 Developing a digital product, whether it’s an app or a website or anything in between, requires substantial resources, planning, preparation, continuous and rigorous testing, and optimization to name just a few key processes.
 Needless to say, you can only hope for your product to be successful if you manage to roll it out into the market before your competitors do, while ensuring top quality and customer experience from day one.
 This is a cumbersome challenge, to say the least, which is why companies have been increasingly implementing DevOps into their development environment.

 As the acronym might imply, DevOps is a set of integrated practices that combines software development with IT operations and facilitates a more productive, rewarding, and ultimately more successful development process as a whole.
 This system focuses on every key aspect of this process, including design, development, integration, deployment, testing, and the final release of the product.
-With that in mind, let’s take a look at some of the ways DevOps can speed up software development in your company.
+With that in mind, let’s take a look at some of the ways DevOps can speed up software development in your company and the tools you can use to make it work.

 Build a culture of productivity and progress